MAGame2025/VillainMan/Market_Research.md

 The global PC gaming market remains big, generating over [$40 billion annually](https://www.blog.udonis.co/mobile-marketing/mobile-games/gaming-industry#h2-4).
 The global market for PC action games with sandbox or destruction elements is significant and growing.
 Sandbox-style games (which include open-world and destruction-based titles) were valued at over [$7.2 billion in 2023, and are projected to reach $17.5 billion by 2031 (an 11.2% CAGR)](https://www.verifiedmarketresearch.com/product/sandbox-games-market).
 Within the PC market, recent data shows that roughly [half of 2025's top performing](https://intoindiegames.com/features/indie-and-aa-games-have-dominated-2025-so-far/) Steam games have come from independent or "AA" studios.
-And with the constant rise of people consuming quick doses of content (games, shorts, ai summaries) I personaly belive the market for quick and fullfilling gaming expiriences will see a big rise in the future.
+And with the constant rise of people consuming quick doses of content (games, shorts, ai summaries) I personally believe the market for quick and fulfilling gaming experiences will see a big rise in the future.

 **Target Audience:**

-The target audience for VillainMan is PC gamers ages 13–35 who want to play for around an hour and still have a fullfilling expirience (not much story fluff or text or cutscenes just a couple of menues and youre in the game with a 30 mins or shorter game loop for each level), this makes it very suitable for busy people who might play in short bursts but repeatedly.
+The target audience for VillainMan is PC gamers ages 13–35 who want to play for around an hour and still have a fulfilling experience (not much story fluff or text or cutscenes just a couple of menus and you're in the game with a 30 mins or shorter game loop for each level), this makes it very suitable for busy people who might play in short bursts but repeatedly.
 Fans of superheroes or superhero media in general (shows, movies, comics).

 **Competitive Landscape:**

 There aren't many Arcade power fantasy games made like VillainMan.
-Games like Prototype, Crackdown, Saints Row 4 which are great examples of games similar to VillainMan but are rarely made (And are also rarely a big financial succees even tho the players love the game).
+Games like Prototype, Crackdown, Saints Row 4 which are great examples of games similar to VillainMan but are rarely made (And are also rarely a big financial success even tho the players love the game).
 Other games which may be considered a power fantasy are also something else.
 While DOOM: The Dark Ages may be considered a power fantasy it is much more of a doom shooter and an additional entry to the franchise. similar with God of War games old and new.
 Key competitors and [comparable titles include](https://gamerant.com/best-all-time-goat-definitive-list-power-fantasy-games/):